Blonde surfer on beachBlonde surfer on beach

 • Apply aloe vera gel or marula oil gently to your scalp with the pads of your fingers to nourish the scalp and help it heal.

-• Use a soothing scalp serum to calm scalp stress, eliminate bacteria and lock in moisture.
+• Use a soothing scalp serum to calm the scalp and lock in moisture.

 • Keep styling products to the lengths of the hair — not the scalp — while the skin heals.